 - Pastoral care and ministry meetings are held virtually via phone or teleconferencing.

-The St. Paul’s COVID-19 Protocol Committee, clergy, and staff are planning for Stage 2.
-In doing so, we are considering guidance provided by the Episcopal Diocese of North Carolina (.pdf) and CDC Guidance for Community and Faith-based Organizations.
-We expect our plans will evolve as new guidance is received.
+The St. Paul’s COVID-19 Protocol Committee has been planning for Stage 2 since the summer months.
+In doing so, we are taking diocesan guidelines and CDC Guidance for Community and Faith-based Organizations into account.
+We expect our plans will continue to evolve as new guidance is received.

-Though we are not yet able to move to the next stage, the following is a broad outline of what Stage 2 will look like:
+Though we have stepped back into Stage 1B, the following is a broad outline of what Stage 2 will look like:

-- We will not return to in-person Sunday worship right away.
-Participation via live stream will continue to be the norm.
+- Participation via live stream will continue to be the norm.